 Office: McAlister Hall 134

 DMA, University of Iowa

 About Mary Hopper

-Throughout her career, Dr. Hopper has been called upon as a frequent guest conductor, clinician and judge.
-She has conducted All-State Choirs in Indiana, Illinois, Delaware, Georgia, New York, Idaho and Louisiana and numerous Women’s Choir festivals including both Southern and Western ACDA Division Women’s Honors Choirs.
+Dr. Hopper is a frequent guest conductor, clinician and judge.
+She has conducted All-State Choirs in Indiana, Illinois, Delaware, Georgia, New York, Idaho, Wisconsin and Louisiana and several Women’s Choir festivals including both Southern and Western ACDA Division Women’s Honors Choirs.
 In 2007 and 2011 Dr Hopper was a guest conductor, mentor and plenary speaker at the International Summer School in Choral Conducting sponsored by the New Zealand Choral Federation.
-In January 2011, she was a participant in the founding of the New Zealand Choral Director’s Association.

-Dr. Hopper’s research and publications have dealt with repertoire and women’s choirs.
+Most of Dr. Hopper’s research and publications have dealt with repertoire and women’s choirs.
 She co-authored the article “Teaching with Standards: Repertoire in the Age of Glee” published in the Choral Journal February 2011.
-She presented an interest session at the National ACDA Conference in 2011 titled “Expanding the Repertoire: Uncovering a Neglected American Music Genre; Black Composers Writing for Women’s Voices.”
+She presented an interest session at the National ACDA Conference in 2011 titled “Expanding the Repertoire: Uncovering a Neglected American Music Genre Black Composers Writing for Women’s Voices.”
 As a result of this research the Wheaton College Women’s Chorale produced a recording of music for women’s voices by Black composers titled “Lead Gently, Lord.”
-Dr. Hopper has contributed a chapter on “Community in Women’s Choirs” to a forthcoming book to be published by GIA in 2012.
+Dr. Hopper has contributed a chapter on “Community in Women’s Choirs” to Conducting Women’s Choirs: Strategies for Success published by GIA.